-Where The Light is Hottest is out on 27th February.
-You can preorder now..
+Where The Light is Hottest is out now.
+You can buy it here.

 Natasha Jones has everything - a successful acting career, an Oscar, a wonderful husband and beautiful kids.
 But what does she have to go through to get there?
 From humble beginnings in a small town, Natasha's path to stardom is paved with setbacks, heartaches and moments of doubt.
 In the glittering world of fame and fortune, where dreams are spun from starlight and ambition fuels the relentless pursuit of success, one woman's journey stands as a testament to the resilience of the human spirit.
 Beneath the facade of glamour lies a story of unwavering determination and unyielding courage.
 Where the Light is the Hottest is a gripping tale of ambition, perseverance and the enduring power of hope.
 Through Natasha's journey, we are reminded that the road to success is rarely smooth, but for those who dare to chase their dreams, the rewards are beyond measure.